NEUROIMAGING

 - Definition of methods for image registration and segmentation, depending on the technique used and the analysis objective.

-- Presentation of the main analysis techniques for studying brain activity and connectivity using functional magnetic resonance imaging.
+- Presentation of the main statistical analysis techniques for studying mass spectrometry imaging data.

 - Evaluation of the obtained results, with particular emphasis on their interpretation and presentation methods in a scientific work.

-The achievement of the teaching objectives is evaluated through participation in activities and exercises assigned during the course, as well as the completion of an individual project related to the acquisition and/or analysis of magnetic resonance imaging data.
+The achievement of the teaching objectives is evaluated through participation in activities and exercises assigned during the course, as well as the completion of an individual project related to the acquisition and/or analysis of mass spectrometry imaging data.

 Seminars: training in blended learning, combining activities in both synchronous and asynchronous modes.